davervw/int64-for-c64/README.md

 # int64 for C64 #

-64-bit integer support in machine language for Commodore 64
+64-bit integer support in 6502 assembly language for Commodore 64

 Methods implemented